Q. What is a remote JMS provider?

 Q. How do I use resource references with non-transactional messaging?

 A. For non-transactional cases, do not use a global transaction (XA) capable connection factory.
-This will affect messaging performance.
+This will impact messaging performance.
 If you do, the resource reference will automatically begin and commit an internal transaction for each messaging operation.
 See Understanding Transactions.

 Q. What is the WebLogic Store-and-Forward Service?

 A. The WebLogic Store-and-Forward (SAF) Service enables WebLogic Server to deliver messages reliably between applications that are distributed across WebLogic Server instances.
 For example, with the SAF service, an application that runs on or connects to a local WebLogic Server instance can reliably send messages to a destination that resides on a remote server.
-If the destination is not available at the moment the messages are sent, either because of network problems or system failures, then the messages are saved on a local server instance, and are forwarded to the remote destination when it becomes available.
+If the destination is not available at the moment the messages are sent, either because of network problems or system failures, then the messages are saved on a local server instance, and are forwarded to the remote destination once it becomes available.
 See Understanding the Store-and-Forward Service in Administering the Store-and-Forward Service for Oracle WebLogic Server.

 Q. When should I use the WebLogic Store-and-Forward Service?